-UNESCO is inviting nominations from governments of UNESCO Member States and NGOs for the 2018 UNESCO Prize for Girls’ and Women’s Education.
-Each member state or NGO can nominate up to 3 individuals, institutions or organizations who have made outstanding contributions in favour of girls’ and women’s education.
+UNESCO is inviting nominations from governments of UNESCO Member States and NGOs for the 2019 UNESCO Prize for Girls’ and Women’s Education.
+Each member state or NGO in official partnership with UNESCO can nominate up to 3 individuals, institutions or organizations who have made outstanding contributions in favour of girls’ and women’s education.

 The UNESCO Prize for Girls’ and Women’s Education honours outstanding and innovative contributions to advance girls’ and women’s education and showcases successful projects that improve and promote the educational prospects of girls and women and in turn, the quality of their lives.
 The Prize directly contributes to achieving the 2030 Sustainable Development agenda, particularly SDG goals 4 on education and 5 on gender equality.

 Funded by the Government of the People’s Republic of China, the Prize is will be given to 2 laureates, who will each receive a prize of US$50,000 to further their work in the area of girls’ and women’s education.

 Eligible projects and programmes for nomination are those which have already been running for at least 2 years and show evidence that it may be replicable, scalable and/or provide significant learning potential for initiatives in other contexts.
 It should also contribute to 1 or more of the following 5 Priority Action Areas of the Prize:

 - Participation: support girls/adolescent girls to transition from primary education to lower-secondary education and completion of a full basic education

 - Literacy: support adolescent girls and young women to acquire literacy skills